RoleBatsman/Right-handed, Right-arm leg break Bowler

-James Taylor Profile
+James Taylor Biography

 James William Arthur Taylor is an exciting young talented cricketer from England, who was born on 6th of January, 1990.
 A right handed classy batsman, James at times bowls right arm leg breaks.
 He is one of the shortest batsman to play cricket.